fluent/fluentd-kubernetes-daemonset/README.md

 ```

 You can suppress these messages by setting `disable` to `FLUENTD_SYSTEMD_CONF` environment variable in your kubernetes configuration.

+### Disable prometheus input plugins

+By default, latest images launch `prometheus` plugins to monitor fluentd.
+You can disable prometheus input plugin by setting `disable` to `FLUENTD_PROMETHEUS_CONF` environment variable in your kubernetes configuration.

 ### Disable sed execution on elasticsearch image